fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ## Data Identification

-T1.2 - Identify the data.
+>T1.2 - Identify the data.
 Select potentially value-adding data sources based on application scenarios and use cases that a) provide a concrete benefit for the public agencies and SMEs, b) are likely to be re-used by others and c) integrate well into the existing Linked Data cloud.

 ## Data Modeling

-T1.3 - Model the data: Identify existing ontologies/vocabularies to model the data, agree on standard structural and descriptive metadata, and define data models that reuse existing approaches and schemas to model relational and other data sources.
+>T1.3 - Model the data: Identify existing ontologies/vocabularies to model the data, agree on standard structural and descriptive metadata, and define data models that reuse existing approaches and schemas to model relational and other data sources.

 ## Data Preparation

-T1.4 - Prepare the data: Adopt and implement consistent representations of data resources along with their human and machine readable descriptions, evaluate and specify approprate data publication licenses as well as appropriate hosting solutions and regular maintenance intervals.
+>T1.4 - Prepare the data: Adopt and implement consistent representations of data resources along with their human and machine readable descriptions, evaluate and specify appropriate data publication licenses as well as appropriate hosting solutions and regular maintenance intervals.

 ## References